Florida State Road 417: Route description

 Although SR 417 is signed north–south throughout its entire route, it runs east–west between Celebration and CR 15.
 After the latter road, it runs north–south through the rest of its route.

 The Southern Connector as well as the beltway begins at an interchange with I-4 in Celebration.
 This section, run by Florida's Turnpike Enterprise is 6.4 mi, extending to the International Drive interchange.

 Between the International Drive interchange and the Orange–Seminole county line, the tollway is known as the Central Florida GreeneWay, and is operated by CFX.

 The Seminole Expressway section of the tollway begins at the county line.
 This section, also run by Florida's Turnpike Enterprise is 17 mi, extends to an interchange with I-4 in Sanford at the end of the beltway.

 Tolls

-There are six mainline toll plazas on the tollway and have at least one express lane dedicated to E-Pass/SunPass for electronic toll collection (ETC), which do not require motorists to stop at a booth, as well as lanes dedicated to cash collection.
-The Celebration toll plaza has one ETC lane, and all of the others have at least two ETC lanes.
-The ramp toll plazas have a lane dedicated to ETC and exact change only, with no change provided.
+There are six mainline toll plazas on the tollway and have at least one express lane dedicated to E-Pass/SunPass for electronic toll collection (ETC), which do not require motorists to stop at a booth, as well as lanes formerly dedicated for cash (Now replaced with, ETC.).
+The Florida Turnpike Enterprise (FTE), and Central Florida Expressway Authority (CFX), started to replace ramp toll plazas with ETC, with cash no longer being available as an option at most ramp toll plazas.
+In January 19, 2025, cash tolls were discontinued for the portion of FTE, leaving drivers having to use a SunPass or E-Pass.
+The whole tollway went completely electronic, when in August 20, 2025, CFX completely removed cash tolling at its toll plazas.

 While both E-Pass and SunPass are accepted at all interchanges along the toll road, portions maintained by CFX are signed as E-Pass and portions maintained by FTE are signed as SunPass.